Health Physics Activities and Facilities

 TLD: Thermoluminescent Dosimeter

 Release of visible light by heating a pre-irradiated TL material is called thermoluminescence.
-The thermoluminescence detector (TLD) utilises the ability of some materials to trap the electrons from ionising radiation.
+The thermoluminescence detector (TLD) utilizes the ability of some materials to trap the electrons from ionising radiation.
 After irradiation, this material is heated, allowing the release of the trapped electrons and, in the process, the release of a photon of light.
 The release of light photons is proportional to the radiation dose the detector has received.
 This thermoluminescence material is usually impregnated into a small card of Teflon.
 The card is housed in a holder.

 Neutron Film Badge